 I’m a Registered Social Worker, Psychotherapist providing virtual therapy across Ontario, Canada and offer in-person workshops and events in Haliburton County.

 While I bring experience working in many different areas, I specialize in supporting through life transitions during pregnancy, postpartum, early parenting, and perimenopause.
 I have a deep appreciation for how transformational and complex these seasons of life can be, and believe they deserve an intentional and informed approach.
-In addition to extensive training in different psychotherapies, I have also completed Canadian certification in perinatal mental health (CC-PMH) and certification in menopause mental health (MMHPC), with specialized training in attachment, perinatal grief and loss, and birth and reproductive trauma.
+In addition to extensive training in different psychotherapies, I have also completed Canadian certification in perinatal mental health (CC-PMH) and Menopause Mental Health Provider Certification (MMHPC), with specialized training related to reproductive mental health and parenting.

 My Approach